PranavDarshan/Intrusion-Detection-DNS/README.md

 This project is a web-based network intrusion detection system (NIDS) that captures and analyzes network traffic in real-time.
 It uses a machine learning model to classify network flows as either benign or malicious and provides a web interface to visualize the results.

+## Requirements

+1. Python 3.9
+2. NPM
+3. Npcap 1.7

+View the backend folder for more requirements.

 ## Screenshots

 | Screenshot | Description |